-Meeting the success criteria for WCAG 2.0 Level AA requires effort on the part of website developers, website content administers, and forms designers.
+Accessibility requires effort on the part of website developers, website content administers, and forms designers.
 During the procurement process, agencies should clearly define which accessibility criteria they want a vendor to develop to.
-This would typically be WCAG 2.0 Level AA.
+This would typically be WCAG 2.1 Level AA.
 Federal programs must also adhere to Section 508 of Rehabilitation Act of 1973, which does specify sixteen rules for web-based content.
-In general, WCAG 2.0 Level AA is more comprehensive than current Section 508 requirements, meaning that if you are WCAG 2.0 Level AA compliant, you are also likely Section 508 compliant.
+In general, WCAG 2.1 Level AA is more comprehensive than current Section 508 requirements, meaning that if you are WCAG 2.1 Level AA compliant, you are also likely Section 508 compliant.

 Note that the above information is designed to provide high-level guidance.
 Consult with your legal council and application/website developers to clarify the requirements for your projects.